Westlake Fishing

 Permit badges are valid for the calendar year.
 Your permit badge expires on Dec.
 31st regardless of when it was purchased.

-Yes, your fishing permit badge should be clearly displayed when fishing.
-You are required to cooperate with the Lake Patrol at all times.
+Yes, your fishing permit badge must be clearly displayed when fishing.
+You are required to always cooperate with Lake Patrol, other WLMA lake operations personnel, security and law enforcement personnel, and fish & wildlife authorities.

 Yes.
 There is a reduced fee for seniors aged 62 and older.

 Notify the boat owner immediately.
-If this is not possible jot down the boat number and leave your name with the WLMA Onsite Office.
+If this is not possible, jot down the four-digit boat number on the back of the boat and contact the WLMA Onsite Office.

 No. Even dead bait is prohibited.
-Only artificial lures and flies may be used.
+Only barbless artificial lures and flies may be used.

 Yes.
 Kids under 12 years of age are free but must still display a permit badge while fishing.

-By law the California State Dept. of Fish and Game regulates fishing on all bodies of water in the state, public and private.
-You must follow all state regulations or you may be subject to fines, even though our lake is private.
+In addition to obtaining a WLMA fishing permit, a separate California fishing license is required if you are 16 years old or older.
+The California State Dept. of Fish and Wildlife regulate fishing on all bodies of water in the state, public and private, and these California fishing laws apply to Westlake Lake.
+You must follow all state regulations, or you may be subject to state fishing law fines.

-No. You may pinch the barbs down on your lures & flies with a pair of needle nosed pliers.
+No. You may pinch the barbs down on your lures & flies with a pair of needle nose pliers.